-Russia decides where it deploys its missiles, Kremlin says after Kaliningrad rebuke
+Russia defends right to deploy missiles after Kaliningrad rebuke

 “It is important to determine the exact situation.
 NATO is alert, we understand the capability, but we also understand that the Russians have been moving equipment in and out of Kaliningrad for a long time.”

-Additional reporting by Robin Emmott in BRUSSELS, Gelzis Gederts in RIGA and Eugenijus Kryzanovskis in VILNIUS; Editing by Janet Lawrence
+Additional reporting by Robin Emmott in BRUSSELS, Gelzis Gederts in RIGA, David Mardiste in TALLINN and Eugenijus Kryzanovskis in VILNIUS; Editing by Janet Lawrence